 - Food Areas: handing out food, preparing food, collecting money

-- Craft Demonstrations: basket weaving, blacksmithing, candle dipping, etc.
+- Historic Craft Demonstrations: basket weaving, blacksmithing, candle dipping, etc.

 - Collecting Tickets: for horse and wagon rides, school house programs